WSAV’s Tina Tyus-Shaw holds inaugural G.E.M.S. event, empowers local female track & field athletes

 SAVANNAH, Ga.
 (WSAV) — WSAV’s Tina Tyus-Shaw comes from a family full of track and field athletes.
 Her aunt, Wyomia Tyus was a three-time olympic gold medalist.
 Now, Tina hopes to empower and motivate local females athletes so that they can take their talents and goals to the next level.

-“I’ve always had the desire to support girls, and my mission is that they validate every dream, every hope that they have, and it will all become a success,” said Tyus-Shaw.
+“I’ve always had the desire to support girls, and my mission is that they validate every dream, every hope that they have, and it will all become a success,” said Tyus-Shaw said.

-Tyus-Shaw has a new movement, G.E.M.S., or girls empowered and motivated to success.
+Tyus-Shaw has a new movement, G.E.M.S., or girls empowered and motivated to succeed.
 It got kicked off on Saturday at Savannah State’s historic T.A.
-Wright stadium, featuring a sports bra giveaway for Savannah Chatham County Public School track & field athletes.
+Wright Stadium, featuring a sports bra giveaway for Savannah-Chatham County Public School track & field athletes.

 “We’re very thankful for it because it’s track.
 You just have a little shirt and it keeps you secure.
 I’m just thankful because most people aren’t able to buy things, and we’re very thankful for things like this,” said Destiny Allen of the Savannah High Blue Jackets track & field team.